-Barry Drake is a successful researcher & experienced technologist.
-Prior to joining UTS School of Software, Barry was the Senior Principal Engineer and lead researcher for machine learning in Canon Information Systems Research Australia (CISRA).
-Barry has 13 years of experience conducting research with commercial impact within Canon for several multi-million dollar projects in Machine Learning and general data science and is the inventor on 20 filed patents.
+Barry is a successful researcher & experienced technologist.
+Prior to joining UTS, Barry was the Senior Principal Engineer and lead researcher for machine learning in Canon Information Systems Research Australia (CISRA).
+There, Barry gained 13 years of experience conducting research with commercial impact within Canon for several multi-million dollar projects in Machine Learning and general data science and is the inventor on 20 filed patents.

 Barry aims “to make a significant positive impact translating Australian research into effective technology in business and government.”
 Over the years, he has undertaken business case and technology gap analyses for a large range of applications, including: new office workflow solutions, QA for print manufacturing, new features for professional DSLR cameras and video surveillance solutions.
 He has also produced detailed research project plans to which Canon committed and successfully executed within CISRA under Dr Drake’s supervision.